charliepark/classy-css/README.md

 ### 2. No Naked HTML Elements in Your CSS

 Before we had CSS preprocessors, it made sense to worry a lot about the structure of your site and to reflect that structure in your CSS file.
 So you'd have declarations like `div#main_nav li a{}`.
 You then had to decide where that went in your CSS files.
 (Does it go in a section for links?
 For "things in lists"?
 For "navigation stuff"?)
-With Classy, you would give each of those links a class: `.link-main-nav` (or similar).
+With Classy, you would give each of those links a class: `.link-nav-main` (or similar).
 You'd put it in the appropriate place in the CSS file (alphabetically), and you'd be done.

 It's tempting to write a universal layout template for your `<h3>`s, or for `<p>`s, or whatever.
 A base class that everything else can build off of.
 Before CSS preprocessors like SASS, that wasn't a bad idea.
-But Classy shifts all of that trickle-down design (the *cascade*!) to the initial file.
-Again, if the element deserves to have a style, it deserves to have a class.
+And with blogs and other simple layouts, that might be appropriate.
+But for rich web apps with lots of different types of `<h3>`s, and lots of `<p>`s, having raw HTML elements named in your CSS can be dangerous.

 Apart from a CSS reset (we like Eric Meyer's reset, but any reset will do).
 Apart from that, don't traffick in naked elements.